dvaumoron/puzzleweb/README.md

 The projects [PuzzleFrame](https://github.com/dvaumoron/puzzleframe) (configured with [frame.yaml](https://github.com/dvaumoron/puzzleframe/blob/main/frame.yaml)) and [PuzzleTest](https://github.com/dvaumoron/puzzletest) (initialized in [puzzletest.go](https://github.com/dvaumoron/puzzletest/blob/main/puzzletest.go)) show how to use PuzzleWeb.
 In both case, additionnal configuration should be provided with environment variable (or a .env file in the working directory, see [this empty exemple](defaultData/.env)).

+See [this folder](https://github.com/dvaumoron/puzzletest/tree/main/deploy/conf/helm) for an exemple of [Helm chart](https://helm.sh).

 See [API Documentation](https://pkg.go.dev/github.com/dvaumoron/puzzleweb) for detailed package descriptions.

 ## Technical overview